SCYou27/Projects_SHA3/project_SHA3-32bit/README.md

    - 0010_SHAKE256/
    - 0011_SHAKE128/

-For each single small tasks in this project, we provide a all-in-one shell script to finish the tasks (script_all.sh) and a restart script to clean all the generated data (clean.sh), please find the README.md files under each set for more instructions.
+For every single small task in this project, we provide an all-in-one shell script to finish the tasks (script_all.sh) and a restart script to clean all the generated data (clean.sh), please find the README.md files under each set for more instructions.